Abdul Bashir (academic): Career

 In October 2023, Bashir faced criticism for serving on a lecturer recruitment board for the Department of Persian Language and Literature at Dhaka University, which included Professor Bahauddin, a faculty member previously barred by the DU Syndicate in 2022 from participating in exam-related activities for three years due to allegations of mark tampering.
 Despite the restriction, Bahauddin was cleared to participate, leading to allegations of procedural irregularities and administrative pressure.

 After the fall of the Sheikh Hasina-led Awami League government in August 2024, Bashir resigned from his position as Dean of the Faculty of Arts at the University of Dhaka following student protests.
 Demonstrators accused him of suppressing student activities, including a Quran recitation event during Ramadan, and criticized his leadership style as authoritarian.
 The protests culminated in a demonstration at the Arts Building, where students demanded his resignation.
 The students read the Quran at his office after accusing him of Islamophobia.
 His resignation, carried out amid public demonstrations and widely circulated online, became a flashpoint in broader debates on secularism, academic freedom, and the role of religion in post-Hasina Bangladesh.
 Some observers described the incident as emblematic of growing intolerance toward secular figures in the wake of political change.
-The dean of the Fine Arts Faculty Nisar Uddin was also forced to resign.
+The dean of the Fine Arts Faculty Nisar Uddin and dean of the Department of Law Md.
+Rahmat Ullah were also forced to resign.